 Once we had eaten our fill, finished our conversations and bid our farewells, we set off through the village and into the hills.
 We would be hiking for the next 2 hours to the Dazhai Village where we would be spending the night and given another chance to interact with the locals.

 The hike between the villages was beautiful, through steep rolling hills over acres of terraced rice fields.
-Our visit wasn’t considered to be during the best time for a visit of the rice terraces, but my opinion differs from this.
+Our visit wasn’t considered to be during the best time for a visit to the rice terraces, but my opinion differs from this.
 Peak time is at the start of the rice season or about a month after we were there.

 During our visit, everything was just plain green.
-Personally, it may have been special to see the terraces in one of it’s special phases, but just seeing the vibrant green colors roll through the valleys was enough to make our visit just perfect for us.
+Personally, it may have been special to see the terraces in one of its special phases, but just seeing the vibrant green colors roll through the valleys was enough to make our visit just perfect for us.

 ~ Leaving the Xiaozhai Village ~

 The path was narrow and followed the curves of the land, which included its ups and downs.
 This made for a perfect hike with areas that were flat to rest and areas that were steep to get the blood pumping.
 My ideal opinion of a good hike.

 As we made our way through the hills we came across the odd Yao villager working in the fields and throwing a smile our way.

 As we got closer to the Dazhai Village we began to see the village merchants along the path trying to sell us the odd souvenir and it wasn’t long before we were walking down the main street past some shops and tiny restaurants.